Most men hate shopping. They get in. They spend 5 minutes on buying or not buying something. They run out.

 Back then it was a question of class.

 Today it is a question of accessibility.
 A greater number of people than ever before can access more things than ever before.

-If you wanted to have a new garment back then, you had to invite a tailor to your house (if you were rich) or make it yourself.
-Today you can order a piece of clothing from the other side of the globe on Amazon and pay a few bucks for it.
+If you wanted to have a new garment back then, you had to invite a tailor to your house if you were rich or make it yourself if not.
+Today you can order a piece of clothing from the other side of the globe and pay only a few bucks for it.

-To go back to the shopping addicts and haters: E-commerce serves the whole world of possibilities to the first ones.
-It spares the latter trouble of having to deal with all the horrors of making a choice among so many things.
+To go back to the shopping addicts and haters: E-commerce serves the whole world of possibilities to the former ones.
+It spares the latter the trouble of having to deal with the horrors of making a single choice among so many things.